Hepatitis C Medicines - Fact Sheet for Community Based Prescribers

 Yes.
-Prescribers may use either the written or telephone channels to seek approval from the Department of Human Services [Medicare] or the Department of Veterans’ Affairs (DVA) before prescribing these medicines under the PBS.
+Prescribers may use either the written or telephone channels to seek approval from Services Australia or the Department of Veterans’ Affairs (DVA) before prescribing these medicines under the PBS.
 They are not streamlined authorities.

 The Authority Prescription Application Service, administered by DHS-Medicare, can be contacted on 1800 888 333 or DVA on 1800 552 580.

 A separate authority prescription will need to be authorised for each medicine for PBS subsidy.

 What information do prescribers have to provide when seeking authority approval?

 Prescribers will be required to provide the following information at the time of application:

 - the hepatitis C virus genotype; and